testing-cabal/testtools/doc/for-test-authors.rst

       self.assertThat(exc_info, MatchesException(RuntimeError))
       self.assertThat(exc_info, MatchesException(RuntimeError('bar'))

-Most of the time, you will want to uses raises_ instead.
+Most of the time, you will want to uses `The raises helper`_ instead.

 NotEquals